Kleo-Karap/My_tattoo_chatbot/README.md

 So having a bot give an approximate price reply is saving Persa a lot of time in standard chat interactions.

 **Main functionalities (so far)**
-1) Find tattoo --> current implementation: Redirect to our Instagrma page
+1) Find tattoo --> current implementation: Redirect to our Instagram page
 2) Book_appointment (fully_aware (ideal)-user) --> current implementation: Choose one of the available dates and times from a list (action: get_available_timeslots).
 No consideration of appointment duration.
 3) Price estimation --> current implementation: Give the user an approximate price list and let them understand about the price of the tattoo.
 No price given by the bot.